-- (c) subsections 393-40(1) and (2) (about repayment of a farm management deposit within the first 12 months); and - (d) subsections 393-40(3A) and (4) (about repayment of a farm management deposit in the event of an applicable natural disaster). - (3) For the purposes of working out the unrecouped FMD deduction for a deposit that is subject to a transaction mentioned in subsection (1), the transaction does not cause the deposit to be a different deposit.

-This ensures that the unrecouped FMD deduction (which affects how much income tax is assessed in the event of a repayment) equals the deduction for the original deposit, less any amount included in your assessable income because of a previous repayment of the deposit.
+- (c) will not, if the transaction occurs within 12 months after the end of the day the deposit is made, result in the deposit losing its status as a farm management deposit. - (2) The provisions are: - (a) section 393-5 (about deductions for making a farm management deposit); and - (b) subsection 393-10(1) (about assessability of the repayment of a farm management deposit); and - (c) subsections 393-40(1) and (2) (about repayment of a farm management deposit within the first 12 months); and - (ca) subsection 393-40(3) (about repayment of a farm management deposit in the event of severe drought); and - (d) subsections 393-40(3A) and (4) (about repayment of a farm management deposit in the event of an applicable natural disaster). - (3) For the purposes of working out the \unrecouped FMD deduction for a deposit that is subject to a transaction mentioned in subsection (1), the transaction does not cause the deposit to be a different deposit. - Note: This ensures that the unrecouped FMD deduction (which affects how much income tax is assessed in the event of a repayment) equals the deduction for the original deposit, less any amount included in your assessable income because of a previous repayment of the deposit.